Jacinto27/vscode-R_Wiki/RStudio-addin-support.md

 ## Installing addins

 Unlike RStudio the VSCode addin registry is regenrated every time a new R session is attached, not when a new package is installed.
+You can use the `.vsc.attach()` to re-attach an active R session, or
-You can use `rstudioapi::restartSession()` to reattach the R session and repopulate installed addins.
+`rstudioapi::restartSession()` to restart the R session and repopulate installed addins.

 ## Shiny Gadgets